-How to Remove Decomposition Odors in 3 Steps
+How to Remove Decomp Smells in 3 Steps

-Odors caused by decomposition often require specific steps for removal.
-Organic materials immediately begin to decompose after death, and while that is a completely normal process, it can cause an overwhelming concentration of malodorous compounds.
+Odors caused by human decomposition often require specific steps for removal.
+Organic materials immediately begin to decompose after death, and while it is a completely natural process, it does cause an overwhelming concentration of malodorous compounds.
 This means that store-bought diluted solutions may not be powerful enough to eliminate smell.
+While every cadaver will emit pungent odors, the severity is exacerbated by warm climates and time of death.
+The longer the body sits, the worse it will smell.

 Whether you need to clean a hard surface floor, carpet, or furniture, there are a few universal measures you should follow:

-- Always wear protective garments, such as gloves and a face mask.
+- Always wear protective garments, such as gloves, a disposable apron, and a face mask or goggles/respirator.

 - Always use a registered disinfectant product with a broad spectrum kill claim.

-- Always wipe odorous area from the outside toward the center to avoid spreading.
+- Always wipe odorous areas from the outside toward the center to avoid spreading.

 You may use equal parts white vinegar and water as an additional cleaning step.
 Wet the area, let it sit for several minutes, and pat it dry with a lint-free rag.